freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 We just introduced databases as well as relational databases, and discussed how they differ from NoSQL databases.
 But what exactly is a relational database?

 Simply put, **a relational database is a type of database that stores information in tables which are related (or connected) to one another**.
 It's good to visualize what we mean by relationships between tables, so let's introduce you to the **Entity Relationship Diagram (ERD)**.
-ERD's represent a database by modeling the relationships between different entities, or *tables* like so:
+ERD's represent a database by modeling the relationships between different entities, or *tables*, like so:

 ![COOP ERD](assets/COOP_ERD.png)